Deep Learning for Android Malware Defenses: a Systematic Literature Review: Results Analysis

 ~\\ \textbf{DISCUSSION.} Most of the surveyed studies proposed off-device Android malware defense models.
 They firstly collected a number of malware samples and performed model training and model evaluation on personal computers or GPU servers, which is a fairly common operation in the domain of deep learning applications.
 However, as malware techniques evolve and update, the problem of model aging is inevitable, resulting in significant performance degradation over time.
 When a new Android malware family is reported, it is relatively difficult for these obsolete models to update it in a responsive time.
 In addition, off-device analysis can't provide timely protection for mobile users.
 Distributed or on-device Android malware is one of the potential solutions, but the number of related research studies is relatively small at the moment.
 Furthermore, the prior approaches suffer from several critical flaws requiring further investigations.

 The existing distributed/on-device frameworks for Android malware defenses are quite simple and limited.
 Firstly, suspicious Android applications must be uploaded to the server-side, which requires a heavy communication overhead.
-It is a potential option to assign parts of computational tasks to smartphones.
-But there is a challenge to seek the trade-off between the detection performance and real-time demand.
-On the other side, the communication process between clients and servers via the Internet may not be secure enough.
-It is not a difficult job for attackers to modify an uploading Android app or steal private data.
+It is a potential option to assign parts of the computational tasks to smartphones.
+But there is a challenge to seeking the trade-off between the detection performance and the real-time demand.
+On the other hand, the communication process between clients and servers via the Internet may not be secure enough.
+It is not a difficult job for attackers to modify uploading data or steal private data.
 As a result, taking privacy protection into account is necessary for future work.
 Without a doubt, with the rapid development of deep learning techniques and smartphones, there will be new available DNN architectures supporting working effectively on mobile devices.
 Thus, we hope future researchers can propose more practical on-device approaches.